eoos-systems/eoos-project-if-posix/README.md

 )
 ```

-Thus, you will build *EoosApplication.exe* executable file.
+Thus, you will build *EoosApplication* executable file.

 > For more examples and fast start please see
 > the [EOOS Safe Sample Applications](https://gitflic.ru/project/eoos-systems/eoos-project-sample-applications) repository

 ###### 1.3.2.
 Build for Testing EOOS